 Do You Need Insurance To Ride An Electric Bike In Texas?

 Insurances are required to protect a user from accidents and damage to the vehicle or the user’s body.
 These are covered by the insurance after paying for coverages.

-The e-bikes are made of comparatively cheaper components and easy to replace parts.
+The e-bikes are made of comparatively cheaper components and easy-to-replace parts.
 Both e-bikes and bicycles are categorized under the same section by the Texas Department of Transportation.

-That is why you need insurance to ride an electric bike in Texas.
+That is why you don’t need insurance to ride an electric bike in Texas.
 You can simply purchase your e-bike and ride freely on the road, similar to pedal bicycles.